The Science of Genesis

 These simple concepts created a unique model of the physical universe which is well-ordered, consistent, and knowable subject to human observation and reason.
 And so at the dawn of civilization, only Genesis was able to demote nature to be free of consciousness and intent while at the same time elevating it to be orderly and free of chaotic and unfathomable karma.
 The result of which was no less than the creation of the scientific method and, in fits and starts, all of its technological wonders.

-Unfortunately in our zeal for the beauty of this message, Protestants become too nitpicking and prideful.
+Unfortunately in their zeal to deny the authority of the Catholic Church, Protestant fundamentalists substitute novel and nitpicking interpretations of the Bible reversing more than a millennia of understanding and practice.
+They substitute the word of man, in the form of firebrands seeking personal power and glory, for that of God, and the moral beauty of this message.
 For the first 3500 years before Protestants, the Judeo-Christian tradition, unlike all others, held that its sacred text, the Bible, is inspired but not dictated.
 And this tradition is maintained by the Catholic Christian Church which asserts we should not confuse allegory with strict reporting or substitute form for substance and so lose sight of the moral message and the consequent invention of the scientific method.

 This is because while the Bible necessarily touches tangentially on cosmological issues, it is primarily a collection of moral lessons.
 Because of our God-like qualities of self-awareness and free will, Genesis also ascribed to mankind a moral component teaching those choices and behaviors best suited to both make us happy and harmoniously united with God.
 And these are truths that everyone recognizes in any honest examination of conscience.
 Unfortunately most Protestants lacking the scholarship and objectivity of the Catholic Magisterium twist the passages in Genesis so as to defy not only the historical record but common sense and clear scientific understanding as well.